DariaClem/Reverse-Polish-notation/README.md

 ``` assembly
 x 1 let x -14 div
 ```
-2. You are given as input an instruction in the assembly language of the considered arithmetic processor.
-It is requested to be displayed in the standard output the evaluation of the instruction. (***Note***: in the instruction there are no variables, it only contains integers and operations.
-It is guaranteed that all operations will be unsigned).
+2. An instruction in the assembly language of the specified arithmetic processor is given as input.
+It is required to display the evaluation of the instruction in the standard output. (***Note***: There are no variables in the instruction, only integers and operations.
+All operations are guaranteed to be unsigned.)

 _Example:_